LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaJPA.md

 </persistence>
 ```

-## Annotate JPA actions with `@Transactional`
+## Annotating JPA actions with `@Transactional`

-Every JPA call must be done in a transaction.
-So to enable JPA for a particular action, annotate it with `@play.db.jpa.Transactional`.
-It will compose your action method with a JPA `Action` that will manage the transaction for you:
+Every JPA call must be done in a transaction so, to enable JPA for a particular action, annotate it with `@play.db.jpa.Transactional`.
+This will compose your action method with a JPA `Action` that manages the transaction for you:

 ```
 @Transactional